-This is a brand new fundraising event.
-All proceeds will benefit the Whirly-Girls Scholarship Fund, Inc. Sponsored by our friends at Eastern Region Helicopter Council.
+This was a brand new fundraising event.
+All proceeds benefited the Whirly-Girls Scholarship Fund, Inc. Casino night was sponsored by our friends at Eastern Region Helicopter Council.

-Texas Women’s University will be on site to collect any aviation items you want to donate to the Whirly-Girls archives.
+Texas Women’s University was on site to collect any donated items for the Whirly-Girls archives.

-Give it a Whirl! a Youth Community Event, Bowman Field Airport (KLOU)
+Give it a Whirl!, a family aviation event, took place at Bowman Field Airport (KLOU).

 Whirly-Girls Cocktail Social & Silent Auction